JeanneChicote/Dialect-Bias-in-AI/README.md

 ## Literature review <a name="litreview"></a>
 Language and dialect play important roles in shaping societal perceptions and attitudes, often intersecting with notions of identity, prestige, and competence.
 The literature surrounding this topic, applied to the study of LLM systems, has several examples that inspired and guided our research on the biases present in ChatGPT.
 In "Multicultural London English and its speakers: a corpus-informed discourse study of standard language ideology and social stereotypes" (Kircher and Fox, 2021), the authors delve into the discourse surrounding Multicultural London English (MLE) and its speakers, shedding light on standard language ideology and the perpetuation of social stereotypes.
 This corpus-informed study uncovers the stark contrast in perceptions between speakers of MLE and those adhering to mainstream standard English, revealing deeply ingrained social biases and linguistic discrimination (Kircher and Fox, 2021).
-In fact, the authors claim that “The non-MLE speakers were also found to hold much stronger, and very negative, social stereotypes of multi ethnolect speakers.
+In fact, the authors claim that “the non-MLE speakers were also found to hold much stronger, and very negative, social stereotypes of multi ethnolect speakers.
 There was evidence of their use of iconisation and erasure in order to create linguistic (and social) differences between themselves and MLE speakers” (Kircher and Fox, 2021).

 Moreover, another interesting piece of literature that shows the importance of bringing forward these studies can be found in the article "Accent Bias and Perceptions of Professional Competence in England".
 The authors elucidate the phenomenon of accent bias and its ramifications on perceptions of professional competence within the English context.
 Drawing from empirical research, the authors demonstrate how individuals' accents influence judgments of competence and credibility, thereby underscoring the pervasive nature of accent-based discrimination in professional settings (Levon et al., 2021).